-A business event trigger has the following properties:
+Business event triggers have the following properties:

 Mark this check box if the business event trigger should react to a change of the queue, i.e., the trigger fires when the ticket is transferred to another queue.
 It is not relevant if this has been a manual action or has been performed automatically by the system.